NavneetSajwan/Parking-space-allocation/README.md

 One interesting thing to notice here is that, we have an irregular quadrilateral here, whereas object detection models predict rectanglular boxes.
 So, if we are going to calculate overlap between the two we need to turn the parking spots into rectangles.

-We have to modify the above function slightly, to get rectangular labels/parking spaces
+We have to modify the above code slightly, to get rectangular labels/parking spaces

 ```
 def generate_label_bboxes(img_path, label_path):